alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 9. What is Singleton?
 10. What is Factory design pattern?
 11. Differenve between Dependency Inversion and Dependency Injection?
+12. Why you need Singleton in your application?

 .NET C#